 Bigger groups.
 Define from the start how you will handle if someone gets lost on the way or two subgroups separate.
 Ideally, everyone should know roughly the route that you will be hiking on, have an app downloaded in their phones to check offline their location, know the procedure if they find themselves alone/lost.
 Several times someone took the wrong tributary or a completely wrong side path out of the stream and took me some time to find them… The simplest way to handle this is to decide beforehand to trace back to the last point where you all know 100% sure that you were together.
 It is way easier to avoid this if the groups are smaller and with similar speed hikers.
 If you have slower ones with you try to keep them in front, ask them taking the easier parallel side paths (even if they miss some of the stream “fun”) or nicely request to the fast ones to wait every now and then and take it really easy.
 Not the ideal.

 Which streams can you hike on?
 I have already uploaded quite some routes and there are tons more that I will upload little by little.
-You can try more on your own.
+Understand how I grade the difficulty of all the routes, to avoid getting into unnecessary trouble.
+You can try to find more routes on your own.
 On the internet, on webs like hkadventurers or googling 石澗 you should get quite some ideas.
 In my case, I like to explore and sometimes I just look on a topographic map for a clear stream with steep slopes, which tend to = waterfalls.
 Little by little, the more experience I got, the easier that it is guessing the correct potential of each.
 Although you can always have nice (beautiful waterfall in a barely sloped stream otherwise) or bad surprises (extremely bushy).
 There are approx 400 streams in all HK territory.